ojroques/oroques.dev/oroques.dev/root/content/notes/neovim-init.md

 # Neovim 0.5 features and the switch to `init.lua`

+*__2021-04-18 update__: added links to nvim-compe and awesome-neovim, added a new section to mention other plugins.*

 Neovim 0.5 will soon be released with some major additions.
 The main features this new version will ship with are:
 * A built-in [LSP](https://microsoft.github.io/language-server-protocol/)